AdobeDocs/uxp-photoshop/src/pages/devtool/installation.md

 # Installation

-You can install UXP Developer Tools by following these steps:
+You can install the UXP Developer Tools by clicking [here](https://creativecloud.adobe.com/apps/download/uxp-developer-tools) or by following these steps:

 * Launch Adobe Creative Cloud Application.
 If not installed, Download and install Creative Cloud from [here](https://creativecloud.adobe.com/apps/download/creative-cloud).
 * Sign in with your Adobe account if not already signed in.